fredkozlowski/fredkozlowski.github.io/_posts/2020-10-11-woodworking.markdown

 I used the sandpaper to sharpen the chisels.
 I recommend the (Scary Sharp method)[https://www.instructables.com/Scary-Sharp-on-a-Budget/].
 This is essential since I could really feel when the chisels started getting dull.

-[This is the guide I used to get started](https://imgur.com/gallery/PfYDg).
-For measuring, I just used a combination of paper that I cut, a pencil, and my old protractor from high school geometry.
-It was a kludge but the results were okay.

 These is what the second dovetail I ever made looked like.
 Overall not bad for the budget I had.

 ![]({{ site.baseurl }}/images/woodworking/dovetail1.jpg)
 ![]({{ site.baseurl }}/images/woodworking/dovetail2.jpg)

 I think in general the bottleneck was my lack of a workbench.
 I mostly propped up the wood on various surfaces as required and was very gentle.
 I don’t think I’d recommend this, but if you’re careful enough it can be okay.
 I used a pocket knife and the chisels to get started on saw cuts so the blade wouldn’t slip.
 I also was very careful to never put my hands downstream of the chisels.

-I also recommend watching [this video](https://youtu.be/GZ8fSSKn0Ls) to understand a bit better how dovetails are cut.
-My only other advice is that you want to flatten the wood.
-I had the guy at the lumber yard do it for me but YMMV.

 What I learned